nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Expected output when the command fails:
-* `Invalid command format! edit: Edits the details of the person identified by the index number used in the displayed person list.
+* `Invalid command format! edit_person: Edits the details of the person identified by the index number used in the displayed person list.
 Existing values will be overwritten by the input values.
 Parameters: INDEX (must be a positive integer) [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [b/BIRTHDAY] [g/GROUP]…​`

 [Scroll back to Table of Contents](#table-of-contents)